logo

 The gap is not in intent, but in execution.

-From planning to financing to implementation, systems often don’t translate into poor economic and liveability outcomes on the ground.
+From planning to financing to implementation, systems often fail to translate into improved economic and liveability outcomes on the ground.

 Poor liveability affects all, but impacts some far more.

-Women and urban poor are the worse affected, and households and businesses increasingly rely on private solutions — often at a higher cost.
+Women and the urban poor are the worst affected, and households and businesses increasingly rely on private solutions — often at a higher cost.

 Better planning, governance, and financing are key to building cities that are more resilient, equitable, and liveable.